-"Hi Louise, I'm going to stick to my answer, I believe it is unnecessary to stop, but please do go for a second opinion and preferably go see somebody that is breastfeeding friendly.
+"Hi Louise, I'm going to stick to my answer.
+I believe it is unnecessary to stop, but please go for a second opinion and preferably see somebody who is breastfeeding-friendly.

-You know, even if you do decide to stop breastfeeding from that side, you can continue to exclusively feed your baby from one breast (the breast without the cut) Many moms have done this.
+You know, even if you decide to stop breastfeeding from that side, you can continue to exclusively feed your baby from one breast (the breast without the cut).
+Many moms have done this.

 Re: Unnecessary to Stop Breastfeeding

-"Hi Tracy, well its been a bit hectic but wanted to update you as you'll be pleased to know, I am still breastfeeding and the wound has finally healed! so I'm really pleased, thank you for the support!
+"Hi Tracy, well, it's been a bit hectic, but I wanted to update you as you'll be pleased to know that I am still breastfeeding, and the wound has finally healed!
+So I'm really pleased.
+Thank you for the support!

-I visited a Dr in the Uk and he was really good and confirmed exactly what you say re anti-bodies help to fight infection and although due to milk keeping it wet, it may take a little longer, but it isn't a reason to stop!
+I visited a Dr in the Uk, and he was really good and confirmed exactly what you said about antibodies helping to fight infection, and although due to milk keeping it wet, it may take a little longer, but it isn't a reason to stop!

 Re: Wonderful News!

-"Hi Louise, that is wonderful news!
+"Hi Louise, that is fantastic news!
 I'm so happy for you!

 I'm sure your story will help many mothers with the same issue.